2tko/ssp/README.md

 # ssp
 Run index file.
-That all
+That is all